 - (i) Drain, flush, and refill cooling system.
 This service can be complex; you should have your dealer perform this service.
-See Engine Coolant on page 296 for what to use.
+See Engine Coolant on page 287 for what to use.
 Inspect hoses.
 Clean radiator, condenser, pressure cap, and filler neck.
 Pressure test the cooling system and pressure cap. - (j) A fluid loss in any vehicle system could indicate a problem.
 Have the system inspected and repaired and the fluid level checked.
 Add fluid if needed.

 - (k) If you drive regularly under dusty conditions, inspect the filter at each engine oil change. - (I) If you drive regularly under dusty conditions, the filter may require replacement more often. - (m) Visually inspect belt for fraying, excessive cracks, or obvious damage.
-Replace belt if necessary. - (n) Drain, flush, and refill intercooler system.
-This service can be complex; you should have your dealer perform this service.
-See Engine Coolant on page 296 for what to use.
-Inspect hoses.
-Clean pressure cap and filler neck.
-Pressure test the system and pressure cap.
+Replace belt if necessary.